modelbrouwers/django-sessionprofile/README.rst

     sp.session_id = '<sessionid_from_cookie>'
     AND users_user.id = sp.user_id

 It's up to you to implement the rest of the authentication flow.
-An example for phpBB 3.0.x is provided in the examples folder.
+An example for phpBB 3.0.x is provided in the docs.

 Thanks
 ------